UMC-Utrecht-RWE/ConcePTION-DP4_Migraine/README.md

 # How to run
 1. Download the repository in your local setting
+2. Run the to_run script.
-2. Please avoid running multiple scripts at the same time in your server.
+3. Please avoid running multiple scripts at the same time in your server.
 This can make this repository take 10x times longer to produce results.
-3. Once the script has ran, please cross-check the reports generated
+4. Once the script has ran, please cross-check the reports generated

 ## License
 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)